Skiing Bend Oregon is accessible, rewarding, and memorable. Each winter, thousands of people love snowboarding and skiing near Bend Oregon.

 Not all days are this nice!

 Local tip: Ski traffic to and from Mt.
 Bachelor on Century Drive can be brutally slow on weekends with good conditions.
-Expect traffic before 10 am and after 3 pm if the sun is out on the weekends, especially after a big storm!
+Expect traffic before 10 am and after 3 pm, especially if the sun is shining after a big storm!

 Other Things to Do in Bend in the Winter